KinhLam/Nohomo-FastFood/README.md

 ## About The Project

-YANNN Coffee Shop is a website application for ordering coffee and food.
+NoHomo FastFood Shop is a website application for ordering coffee and food.
 This project was developed using a framework/library React JS, Redux, and Bootstrap.
 In the backend using Node JS, Express JS, and PostgreSQL for the database.

 ### Built With